In this article

-Comfort and fit: It’s vital that a helmet fits as securely as it can.
+It’s vital that a helmet fits as securely as it can.
 “Kids’ bike helmets are not one-size-fits-all,” says Natalie Martins, who runs the popular kids’ bike blog Twowheelingtots.
 She says measuring your child’s head is essential to ensuring proper fit and recommends picking a helmet with an internal adjustment system (like dial-adjust knobs) “to ensure the helmet stays squarely on the child’s head throughout the ride.”
 Rachel Varn, certified cycling instructor and founder of PedalPower Kids, agrees.
 “What we teach is that every time you take the helmet off, open the dial fully, and then retighten it when you put the helmet back on.”
 And while it may seem obvious, remember to upgrade helmets as your kids age.
 “A lot of times when I teach kids, they come in and they’re 8 years old and have the same helmet from when they were 5 — it’s way too small,” says Bike Whisperer NYC instructor Andree Sanders.

 The helmets listed here have a high degree of fit customization, usually via a combination of dial mechanism and removable Velcro padding.
 For comfort, we also looked for kids’ helmets that are lightweight, with good ventilation.
-To encourage kids to wear their helmet on every single ride, we favored non-pinching buckles, ideally those that clasp on the side of the head rather than the chin.
+To encourage kids to wear their helmet on every single ride, we favored non-pinching buckles, ideally those that clasp on the side of the head rather than under the chin.

-Protection: While all bike helmets sold in the United States have been vetted by the CPSC and will offer good protection against direct skull injuries, some kids’ helmets are designed with additional safety features.
+While all bike helmets sold in the United States have been vetted by the CPSC and will offer good protection against direct skull injuries, some kids’ helmets are designed with additional safety features.
 As Varn notes, kids don’t instinctively brace for accidents in the way adults do: “I always recommend looking for helmets that have a visor in the front, because young riders do tend to have more face injuries.”